 The Teeling Distillery is at the forefront of whiskey manufacturing in the Newmarket area of Dublin.
 With its three big copper pots and the ability to make half a million liters of whiskey a year, the distillery is all about trying new things.
 They age their whiskey in different kinds of barrels, from wine to rum, which gives each whiskey a unique taste, from fruity to spicy.
 One of their most famous whiskeys, the Teeling Vintage Reserve 24-Year-Old Single Malt, is aged in old bourbon barrels, mixing old Irish whiskey traditions with new ideas.

 The Teeling Whiskey symbol stands for mixing the new with the old.
-It shows what Teeling is all about, making a modern Irish whiskey still true to its long history.
-As Teeling Whiskey grows and is now enjoyed in over 75 countries, it symbolizes the comeback of whiskey making in Dublin, proving that it’s all about innovation and top-quality whiskey.
+It shows what Teeling is all about: making a modern Irish whiskey that remains true to its long history.
+As Teeling Whiskey grows and is now enjoyed in over 75 countries, it symbolizes the comeback of whiskey-making in Dublin, proving that it’s all about innovation and top-quality whiskey.

 The Irishman – Walsh Whiskey

 When 2000 was around the corner, the Walsh family, who knew a lot about making drinks because their ancestors did it in the 1800s, decided to start making whiskey in Carlow.
 They wanted to make whiskey the old-fashioned way, in small amounts, like it used to be.
-Starting The Irishman in 1999 was a big step in making that happen, and they focused on making smooth and aged whiskey in special barrels.
+Starting The Irishman in 1999 was a big step toward making that happen, and they focused on producing smooth, aged whiskey in special barrels.

-Their first big hit was the Founder’s Reserve blend, and then in 2008, they made a Single Malt that got people excited about Irish single malt whiskey again.
-The Irishman makes special whiskeys every year and tries out different barrels to age their whiskey, adding even more flavors for people who love whiskey to enjoy.
+Their first big hit was the Founder’s Reserve blend, and in 2008, they released a Single Malt that got people excited about Irish single malt whiskey again.
+The Irishman makes special whiskeys every year and tries different barrels to age them, adding even more flavor for whiskey lovers.

 The Walsh family still runs The Irishman, and they make sure everything is done perfectly, from making the whiskey to aging it, so every bottle is just right.
 They’ve been a big part of making people interested in the traditional way of making whiskey in Ireland again, and folks in Ireland and other places think The Irishman whiskey is special.